cw417/Practice-Web-Scraper/README.md

 ## About

 Schiit Audio Scraper is an attempt at creating a basic web scraper that can be utilized through a graphical user interface modeled in tkinter.
 The GUI gives the user the ability to enter their desired website url, item to search for, sender email and password, and receiver email.
-It includes a Submit button that will get all of the entries in the desired fields and pass them off as a dictionary to a json file.
+It includes a Submit button that will get all of the entries in the desired fields, a "Submit without email" button if the user only wishes to perform the search, but does not wish to send out an email with the results, as well as a "Clear Entries" button to clear the entry fields, and a "Close" button to close the program.
 The name of the item the user entered is then compared to a section of text that was retreived and parsed using requests and Beautiful Soup 4, which can include a list of items.
 Schiit Audio Scraper is currently not functional for other websites, but can be tested on the discount items page of Schiit Audio's sales website, found here: https://www.schiit.com/b-stocks

+Ebay Scraper works similarly to Schiit Audio Scraper, and will search through an eBay.ca results page to find items within a certain price range.
+The user passes in the URL from the eBay.ca search of an item they are looking for, as well as a maximum price that they wish to pay for the item.
+Currently, the email functionality for this program is disabled while I work on formatting the results so they can be displayed more clearly in an email sent via smtplib, but the entry fields for email info are still present.
+The program searches for the listed price as well as the shipping price, combines the two prices into a total price, and compares the user-entered maximum price against the total price of that item.
+If the total price of the item is less than or equal to the maximum price specified by the user, the item will be printed to screen.

 I plan on adapting the basic framework it to other websites.
 Currently, I have version for:
 - Schiit Audio B-Stocks